 Another specialist bibliography, arranged alphabetically by author, compiled by Vincent West.
 It includes sale catalogues.

-Tom Mallon-McCorgray’s website has a very useful bibliography on oriental coins in addition to all the illustrations and information on the coins themselves.
+Tom Mallon-McCorgray’s website had a very useful bibliography on oriental coins in addition to all the illustrations and information on the coins themselves.
+Following Tom’s sad death in 2014 the original website went offline but much of the material has been saved in the archive of the waybackmachine, to which this link will take you.

 This is a list, in alphabetical order by author, of a collector’s (Jim Farr’s) library of books, articles, reviews etc. on oriental and other numismatics.
 It is extensive (261 pages) and annotated.